 After all, how can you reasonably expect to succeed when someone you love is telling you that you’re a piece of garbage who can’t possibly succeed?
 What hurdles can you clear in your mind when someone you care about is constantly telling you that you’re not smart enough?
 Not good enough?

-F*ck those people.
+To hell with those people.
 Everyone has a choice in life to be cruel or kind, and they choose cruelty.
 It’s better to be alone than around those people because their toxic mindset and abusiveness seep into your brain.
 They will have you questioning yourself.
 Maybe I’m not good enough?
 Maybe I don’t deserve to succeed.
 It’s not true, and they’re wrong.
 They’re just major a-holes.

 Audit your circles.
 Cut out the people that fill your head with negativity and self-doubt.
 And if you can’t cut them out, utilize the Gray Rock Method to minimize the impact they have on you.